The Executive Remuneration Review: India

 iv Other special rules

 There are no specific rules applicable to employees in connection with a change in control.
-However, where employees hold shares in an entity which undergoes a merger or demerger, and receive shares in a new entity in exchange for such shareholding, it should not result in tax consequences for the employees, provided that the restructuring is a tax qualifying merger or demerger under the ITA and relevant conditions are satisfied.
+However, where employees hold shares in an entity that undergoes a merger or demerger, and receive shares in a new entity in exchange for such shareholding, it should not result in tax consequences for the employees, provided that the restructuring is a tax qualifying merger or demerger under the ITA and relevant conditions are satisfied.

-Payments towards enhanced health, life insurance or similar benefits are deductible when made by employees, and maybe deductible (in some circumstances) in the hands of the employer, when made by the employer.
+Payments towards enhanced health, life insurance or similar benefits are deductible when made by employees, and may be deductible (in some circumstances) in the hands of the employer, when made by the employer.

 Tax planning and other considerations

 Structuring options such as personal service corporations are not common in the Indian context, primarily because India follows the classical system of corporate taxation.
-This means that the tax rate applicable to individuals (at a maximum rate of 42.7 per cent under current law) would be more favourable than the tax rate applicable to distributions made by a corporation (with the corporation paying tax at 25 per cent plus surcharge and cess and the shareholder paying tax at applicable personal tax rates on any dividends received).
+This means that the tax rate applicable to individuals (at a maximum rate of 42.7 per cent under current law) would be more favourable than the tax rate applicable to distributions made by a corporation (with the corporation paying tax at 25 per cent plus – 30 per cent surcharge and cess and the shareholder paying tax at applicable personal tax rates on any dividends received).
 Other forms of intermediate holding entity may also result in tax inefficiencies.
-Personal holding companies are setup in some situations, for example by fund managers who are expected to receive a carried interest from an offshore fund, although these structures are becoming less common with the recent introduction of the Indian general anti-avoidance rule.
+Personal holding companies are set up in some situations, for example by fund managers who are expected to receive a carried interest from an offshore fund, although these structures are becoming less common with the recent introduction of the Indian general anti-avoidance rule.

 Trusts are commonly used in the Indian planning context, to provide an economic right to the employee without a title to the underlying equity.
 This is particularly the case where large numbers of employees are sought to be compensated.
 These trusts are generally set up as determinate irrevocable trusts, which are considered tax transparent in India.
 Having said this, it is important to be mindful of tax consequences while setting up a trust structure for equity incentives, as tax can be levied at various stages, such as upon the trust if it is settled for the benefit of non-relatives and receives shares at lower than fair market value.

 Globally resident employees do also frequently consider secondment arrangements when they take up employment in India as it enables them to receive their salary payment outside India, subject to the payment of tax dues in India.
-In comparison, under Indian exchange control provisions, Indian resident employees are required to repatriate to India any foreign exchange dues that maybe payable to them, with certain exceptions.
+In comparison, under Indian exchange control provisions, Indian resident employees are required to repatriate to India any foreign exchange dues that may be payable to them, with certain exceptions.

 It is relevant to examine the provisions of the applicable tax treaty while evaluating tax consequences for a globally resident employee, as these will frequently provide for minimum thresholds of physical stay in India prior to the salary income being taxable in India.
 Provisions pertaining to taxation of dependent personal services in several treaties require a minimum period of stay of 183 days in India, in order for salary income to be taxable in India, as well as separate provisions relating to allocation of taxing rights over pensions and annuity.
 India has a large network of treaties, which tend to be broadly based on the OECD model treaty.

-The terms of employment with senior executives are largely governed by contract and therefore it is very important that the employment agreements be detailed with robust confidentiality, intellectual property assignment, termination rights and other relevant restrictive covenants.
-We have highlighted key areas in this regard below:
+The terms of employment with senior executives are largely governed by contract, and therefore it is very important that the employment agreements be detailed with robust confidentiality, intellectual property assignment, termination rights and other relevant restrictive covenants.
+We have highlighted key areas in this regard below.

 i Non-compete covenants

 Section 27 of the Indian Contract Act, 1872 (Contract Act) provides that any agreement that restrains a person from exercising a lawful profession, trade or business is void to the extent of such restriction.2 The only exception under Section 27 of the Contract Act is with respect to restrictions on carrying on business of which goodwill is sold.
-This exception is however subject to the restriction being reasonable with respect to (1) the nature of business that the individual is restrained from engaging in; (2) territorial restrictions; and (3) period of restriction.
+This exception is, however, subject to the restriction being reasonable with respect to (1) the nature of business that the individual is restrained from engaging in; (2) territorial restrictions; and (3) the period of restriction.
 Since contracts in restraint of trade are prima facie void, the onus is on the party supporting the contract to show that the restraint falls within the exception and is reasonable.

 Post employment non-competition covenants have consistently been held to be unenforceable in India.
 While courts have held non-competition covenants during the term of employment to be enforceable, those applicable post-employment are consistently considered void.3 However, post employment non-competition covenants are commonly included to deter employees from engaging with competition.

-Given that post employment non-competition obligations are unenforceable, employers rely on confidentiality obligations to protect their intellectual property and proprietary information.
+Given that post-employment, non-competition obligations are unenforceable, employers rely on confidentiality obligations to protect their intellectual property and proprietary information.
 In this regard, of the restrictive covenants that are imposed on employees, courts in India are typically most inclined to uphold and enforce restrictive covenants in relation to non-disclosure of confidential information.
 There is no fixed standard of what information constitutes 'confidential information' and the same could vary based on factors including the industry of the employer.

 ii Garden leave